-Probably the single most effective action any of us can take is to contact our MP and discuss with them why it is so important that we maintain close links to the EU and eventually rejoin.
+The most effective action each of of us can take as individuals is to contact our MP and discuss with them why it is so important that we maintain close links to the EU, and eventually to rejoin.
 Even if you are not entitled to vote in UK General Elections, for example if you are a citizen of another EU country, your MP is still supposed to represent you and your interests.

 You can contact your MP by writing to them, by email, or by arranging to talk with them at a constituency surgery.
 In general MPs will pay more attention to a letter or a request to visit their constituency surgery than an email, as it shows a greater level of commitment.